 - Phase 7: Public Review and Adoption.
-[Additional details about the General Plan and Environmental Analysis Public Review and Adoption process will be added following completion of this phase]. - Phase 8: Additional Amendments to City Documents.
-The City's zoning regulations and subdivision approvals must be consistent with the adopted General Plan.
-Therefore, this postadoption phase includes the necessary amendments to ensure that the Santa Rosa Municipal Code and Zoning Code, the City's Design Guidelines, Citywide Creek Master Plan, Bicycle and Pedestrian Master Plan, Specific Plans, and any other documents are consistent with the adopted General Plan.
+[Additional details about the General Plan and Environmental Analysis Public Review and Adoption process will be added following completion of this phase].

+- Phase 8: Additional Amendments to City

+Documents.
+The City's zoning

+regulations and subdivision approvals

+must be consistent with the adopted

+General Plan.
+Therefore, this final phase

+includes the necessary amendments to

+ensure that the Santa Rosa Municipal

+Code and Zoning Code, the City's Design

+Guidelines, Citywide Creek Master Plan,

+Active Transportation Plan, Specific Plans,

+and any other documents are consistent

+with the adopted General Plan.